 Most IUB libraries have photocopiers and scanners for your use.

-You must use either your Campus Access Card to pay for copies or purchase a Copy Card.
+You must either use your Campus Access Card to pay for copies or purchase a Copy Card.
 Each of these cards works as a debit card.
 Note: Copy machines in the Wells Library do not accept cash or credit cards.
-However, in other locations, most machines that accept cash also make change.

 Visitors may purchase a reloadable Copy Card that will work as a debit card in the same way as a Campus Access Card.
 The cost for a Copy Card is $1.00 and additional funds for copying must be added to that amount.
 The machine will subtract the card fee from the money inserted.
-These can be purchased from a machine located in the Herman B Wells Library on the ground floor near the cafeteria, and at the Copies and More stores located in the Indiana Memorial Union and Eigenmann Hall.
+These can be purchased from a Value Transfer Station machine located in the Herman B Wells Library on the ground floor near the cafeteria, and at the Copies and More stores located in the Indiana Memorial Union and Eigenmann Hall.
 These locations offer color copies and additional services.
-Additional services include FAX send and receive, binding, laminating, transparencies, and scans.
-For more information and current costs for photocopies is available at the Copies and More website.
+Additional services include FAX send and receive, binding, laminating, etc. For more information and pricing details, see the Copies and More website.

 The Libraries recommend that users scan materials they would like to keep and either send the scanned documents to themselves via email or download them to a portable "flash" or "thumb" drive.
 There is no charge for scanning.
-Portable drives can be purchased at the main East Tower circulation desk located on the second floor.
-During overnight hours, when the East Tower is closed, portable drives can be purchased in the West Tower.
+Portable drives may be available for purchase in the vending machine in the Learning Commons, near the restrooms.

 Scanning standard 8 1/2" x 11" pages is free in the IU Bloomington Libraries.
-Units in the Herman B Wells Library (Reference Reading Room, East Tower 2, West Tower 4th floor) and all branch libraries have flatbed scanners that are available to all patrons.
+Units in the Herman B Wells Library (Scholars' Commons Digitzation Lab, East Tower 2, West Tower 4th floor) and all branch libraries have flatbed scanners that are available to all patrons.
 Scanned documents can be loaded onto a thumb/flash drive or sent to an e-mail, Oncourse or Box account.

 Printing of scanned results uses the standard printing procedures and allocations.